metzger100/YouTube-Music-Artist-Downloader/README.md

 1. Create a folder for the script and the input file.
 2. Download the script and create a file called `artist.txt` and put it in the folder.
+3. Provide a `logincookies.txt` in the folder of a YT Music Session of the Get cookies.txt LOCALLY Extension in Netscape Mode.
-3. Fill the `artist.txt` with the artists you want to download.
+4. Fill the `artist.txt` with the artists you want to download.
 For every artist, use a new line.
 Example:
    ```
    Townes van Zandt
    Seeed
    ACDC
    ```
-4. Install all dependencies of the script:
+5. Install all dependencies of the script:
    - **Python libraries:**
      - selenium (https://aur.archlinux.org/packages/python-selenium)
      - mutagen (https://archlinux.org/packages/extra/any/python-mutagen/)